Explained: What is ‘Severe-Plus' air quality? Effect on health, GRAP

 Delhi is enveloped in a thick, toxic layer of smoke and haze, and the situation is extremely alarming.
 Experts likened the situation to living in a gas chamber.
 AQI entered the "severe-plus" or "emergency" category late on Thursday night.
 Pollution levels increased alarmingly overnight.
 At 8.30 am, the capital's overall air quality index stood at 459.
 It was 410 at 8 pm on Thursday.

-The Air Quality Index (AQI), which takes into account five chief pollutants including PM10 and PM2.5, was recorded at 416 towards noon, according to the Central Pollution Control Board.
+The Air Quality Index (AQI), which takes into account five chief pollutants including PM10 and PM2.5, were alarmingly high on Friday or November 1.
 An AQI between 401-500 is considered ''severe'' and anything beyond 500 is ''severe-plus emergency''.

 Air Quality Index (AQI) is a tool to showcase air quality status.
 It transforms complex air quality data of various pollutants into a single number and colour.
-AQI has six categories of air quality.

 [Public health emergency declared in Delhi-NCR as Air Quality deteriorates to "severe-plus"]

 All the 37 air quality monitoring stations across Delhi recorded the air quality in the severe category on Friday morning.

-The air quantity index takes into account five chief pollutants including PM10 and PM2.5.
-These were was recorded at 416 towards noon, according to the Central Pollution Control Board
+Bawana was the most-polluted area with an AQI of 497, followed by Delhi Technological University (487), Wazirpur (485), Anand Vihar (484) and Vivek Vihar (482).
+Neighbouring Ghaziabad was the most polluted city in the country, with the levels of PM2.5 reaching as high as 493.
+Greater Noida (480), Noida (477), and Faridabad (432) also breathed extremely polluted air.

 PM is the short form for particulate matter.
 PM 2.5 and PM 10 levels means the measure of the size of particles (dust, fine ash or anything that is fine).
 PM 10 is particles of size 10 micrometres or less, and PM 2.5 means particles measuring PM 2.5 micrometres or less.
 10 and 2.5 micrometres are diameter measurements of particles which are used to classify them in different categories.
 Particles narrower than 10 micrometres are hazardous because they can get deep into lungs, and some may even get into your bloodstream.
 Larger particles tend to be trapped in the nose, mouth or throat.

-Effect on health:
+AQI values and effects on health:

 The hazardous air pollution has become a serious health concern.
 At these levels, people may breathe faster.
 The number of inhalations per minute may increase which poses risk of inhaling even more pollutants.
 The air quality in Delhi would affect healthy people and seriously impact those with existing diseases like asthma.
 Asthmatic patients may need hospitalisation Those with an allergy to fine particles may start gasping, sneezing and making effort to inhale.
 The situation is grim.